 Age-appropriate and barrier-free conversion:

-Subsidies for age- and barrier-free renovations will be available again in 2026.
-The federal government plans to allocate 50 million euros in the budget for the popular KfW program.
+Subsidies for age- and barrier-free renovations will again be available in 2026.
+The federal government plans to allocate €50 million in the budget for the popular KfW subsidy program 455-B. Applications are scheduled to open in the spring.
+Important: The application can only be submitted if the renovation work has not yet begun.
 You'll find more about it here!

 Old-age pension for severely disabled people: